itsalex125/flixster-starter/README.md

 ### Shout out

-Shout-out to tom and the other tech peers that helped me when I had questions.
+Shout-out to Tom and the other tech peers that helped me when I had questions.